zowepsilon/proof_checker/README.md

 This proof checker features hypothesis inference using a little bit of unification.

-For instance in the rule:
+For instance in the following rule:
 ```math
 \frac{\Gamma ⊦ F}{ \Gamma ⊦ F \lor G} \text{(or left introduction)}
 ```